MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/app-designer-overview.md

 1. Command bar – Displays the available actions:

    - **Back**.
 Closes the model-driven app designer and returns you to the Power Apps website (make.powerapps.com).
    - **Add page**.
-Creates a new page for one or more table forms and views or table dashboards for the app.
+Creates a new page, which can include table forms and views, table dashboards, or a custom page for the app.
    - **Settings**.
 Opens the app properties such as name and description.
    - **Edit form**: Open the form designer to edit the default form shown in app preview.
    - **Comments**.
 Add a comment to the app.
 More information: [Add comments in the model-driven app designer](comments.md)